AIA-Studio-IaaC-G06/PFHG/README.md

 </p>
 </details>

+## If you want to build upon this work

+For deeper development on the subject of this research, it is necessary that the data set creation evolves in a direction of greater accuracy and clearer relationship, in order to enable the necessary feature correlation by the machine learning algorithm.
+But also, we understand that high accuracy of prediction isn’t always guarantee of a good geometrical prediction.
+With that in mind, we beleive that next steps into this research could include:

+* Different training architectures
+* Different input and output relations
+* A simpler way to share the PFHG.AI

+  Other studies necessary are regarding the dissemination of this A.I. predictor.
+  We believe that the population with less access to computational knowledge and design tools would be the ones most benefited from the arrival of such a simplification of basic  design generator.
+  Having the hability to make an informed decision with minimun inputs for a house made of SIP could allow the 85% of the population that don't hire architects or enginners    today to have at decide on a prevalidated design and buy their own homes from a factory of pre fabricated houses.

 ## If you want to develope a similar Prefabricated House Generator for your own city
 <details>
            <summary> Learn how to here
             </summary>
            <p>

 For accurate predictions, the most important thing is to have the best fit possible data.
 In case of energy consumption and Daylight, this means running a whole new data set for the city desired.
 The way to do it is through Grasshopper, with the script shared in this repository - DataSetCreator.
 Download the script, change the city climate file (you can find the one necessary here: https://www.ladybug.tools/epwmap/) and run the simulations until you have at least 2000 samples.